icub-tech-iit/design-holder-realsense/report.md

 | <p align="center"> <img src=https://user-images.githubusercontent.com/9716288/99963129-9a781180-2d91-11eb-941a-788104f85f26.jpg width="350"> </p> |   <p align="center">  <img src=https://user-images.githubusercontent.com/9716288/99963135-9d730200-2d91-11eb-90e4-64413b1ed7a1.jpg width="350"> </p> |

 The nominal pose defined [here](#1-identifying-the-nominal-pose) is shown in red.
-The best pose identified is at `-6.0841    1.0000   -9.5375   -5.0746`.
+The best pose identified is at `(-6 -7.4112 36.25) cm` and  `-5.07455 degrees`.
 However, there is a _range_ of suitable poses, shown on the right, for which the computed score was below `0.005`.

 #### 3.2 Object far